core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 If either of the following conditions holds, a recipient endpoint MUST discard the incoming protected message:

-   - The Group Flag is set to 0, and the recipient endpoint retrieves a Security Context which is both valid to process the message and also associated to an OSCORE group, but the endpoint does not support the pairwise mode.
+   - The Group Flag is set to 0, and the recipient endpoint retrieves a Security Context which is both valid to process the message and also associated with an OSCORE group, but the endpoint does not support the pairwise mode.

-   - The Group Flag is set to 1, and the recipient endpoint retrieves a Security Context which is both valid to process the message and also associated to an OSCORE group, but the endpoint does not support the group mode.
+   - The Group Flag is set to 1, and the recipient endpoint retrieves a Security Context which is both valid to process the message and also associated with an OSCORE group, but the endpoint does not support the group mode.

-   - The Group Flag is set to 1, and the recipient endpoint can not retrieve a Security Context which is both valid to process the message and also associated to an OSCORE group.
+   - The Group Flag is set to 1, and the recipient endpoint can not retrieve a Security Context which is both valid to process the message and also associated with an OSCORE group.

-      As per {{Section 6.1 of RFC8613}}, this holds also when retrieving a Security Context which is valid but not associated to an OSCORE group.
+      As per {{Section 6.1 of RFC8613}}, this holds also when retrieving a Security Context which is valid but not associated with an OSCORE group.
 Future specifications may define how to process incoming messages protected with a Security Contexts as in {{RFC8613}}, when the Group Flag bit is set to 1.

-Otherwise, if a Security Context associated to an OSCORE group and valid to process the message is retrieved, the recipient endpoint processes the message with Group OSCORE, using the group mode (see {{mess-processing}}) if the Group Flag is set to 1, or the pairwise mode (see {{sec-pairwise-protection}}) if the Group Flag is set to 0.
+Otherwise, if a Security Context associated with an OSCORE group and valid to process the message is retrieved, the recipient endpoint processes the message with Group OSCORE, using the group mode (see {{mess-processing}}) if the Group Flag is set to 1, or the pairwise mode (see {{sec-pairwise-protection}}) if the Group Flag is set to 0.

-Note that, if the Group Flag is set to 0, and the recipient endpoint retrieves a Security Context which is valid to process the message but is not associated to an OSCORE group, then the message is processed according to {{RFC8613}}.
+Note that, if the Group Flag is set to 0, and the recipient endpoint retrieves a Security Context which is valid to process the message but is not associated with an OSCORE group, then the message is processed according to {{RFC8613}}.

 # Message Processing in Group Mode # {#mess-processing}